warpdragon/MC-Raspberry/README.md

 Vanilla minecraft rooves are very frustrating to build.
 They require tedious placement of stairs and slabs and can result in player death and are an insane investment of materials

-Multiblock building components would be a nice solution.
-2, 3, 4, 5, and 6 block-long stairs/slabs would make long rooves much easier to build/destroy
+Multiblock building components would be a nice solution. n-length stairs/slabs would make long rooves much easier to place/replace.

 #### Vehicles